 This humungous over-simplification of a complex problem (entropy vs. optimism) seems to crop up whenever there is talk about banning something which has both practical and malicious uses.
-The latest example is the discussion about a stupid, frightening, or just weird proposal to criminalize "mak[ing] network monitoring tools publicly available [...]".
+The latest example is the discussion about a stupid, frightening, or just weird proposal (Update: sorry, the link is dead) to criminalize "mak[ing] network monitoring tools publicly available [...]".

 I really have no idea how such issues can keep being used as examples for why guns are not "inherently bad".
 I also can't understand why non-lethal means of self protection seem to be ignored as viable alternatives.
 The founding fathers really messed up when they didn't foresee more humane and efficient means of protection than guns.
 Using a stun gun or other non-lethal self defence methods / tools, you